-Today Maria de Lurdes is an accomplished professional woman who makes a living from her painting.
-Her artistic work has also attracted the attention of the media in our country.
+Today Maria de Lurdes is an accomplished professional woman who makes a living from her paintings.
+Her artistic works have also attracted the attention of the media in her country.
 She has appeared in television programmes and given interviews to newspapers and the radio.
 Over the years she has taken part in various exhibitions, winning prizes and distinctions.
 In 2004 she went from grant holder to an Associate Member of the Association.
 On the occasion of a visit by Pope John Paul II to Portugal, she presented him with a painting.
-She affectionately keeps the letter from The Pope, were he blesses her and thanks her for the painting.
+She affectionately keeps the letter from The Pope, in which he blesses her and thanks her for the painting.